-The CBFO Manager is responsible for overall implementation of DOE programs, policies, orders, and guidance pertaining to TRU waste disposal at WIPP.
+The CBFO Manager is responsible for overall implementation of DOE programs, policies, orders, and guidance pertaining to the National TRU Waste Program (NTWP).
+The CBFO Manager is responsible for overall implementation of TRU waste disposal at WIPP.
 As such, the Manager provides policy direction and oversight of activities that affect TRU waste characterization and grants DOE waste certification authority to the TRU waste sites.
-This responsibility includes policy direction and oversight for waste characterization, certification, packaging, and transportation activities at participating sites.
+This responsibility includes policy direction and oversight for waste characterization, packaging, and transportation activities at participating sites.
 Overall responsibility for the development and implementation of the CBFO QA program belongs to the CBFO Manager.
-Authority for execution of the QA function, which ensures effective implementation, is delegated to the CBFO QA Manager in accordance with the allowable delegations as defined by EM-1.
+Authority for execution of the QA function, which ensures effective implementation, is delegated to the CBFO QA Manager.

-The Office Director of the National TRU Program (NTP) is responsible to ensure that program requirements are met with regard to TRU waste testing, sampling, analysis, sample handling and custody, associated data management, and waste transportation.
+The Assistant Manager, Office of the National TRU Program is responsible to ensure that program requirements are met with regard to TRU waste testing, sampling, analysis, sample handling and custody, and associated data management.

-CBFO Deputy Manager, Assistant Manager for Operations, and Office Directors are responsible for planning, organizing, directing, controlling, and evaluating those activities in their area of responsibility that support the CBFO mission and implement the QAPD.
-Their responsibilities include, but are not limited, to:
+CBFO Assistant Managers are responsible for planning, organizing, directing, controlling, and evaluating those activities in their area of responsibility that support the CBFO mission and implement the QAPD.
+Their responsibilities include, but are not limited, to

-- Ensuring that adequate technical and QA training is provided for personnel performing activities important to the satisfaction of CBFO organizational and quality objectives - Ensuring compliance with all applicable regulations, DOE orders, applicable state, and local laws, and other requirements applicable to CBFO programs - Ensuring that personnel adhere to procedures for the generation, identification, control, and protection of QA records
+- Ensuring that adequate technical and QA training is provided for personnel performing activities important to the satisfaction of CBFO organizational and quality objectives - Ensuring compliance with all applicable regulations, DOE orders, applicable state, and local laws, and other requirements applicable to CBFO programs - Ensuring that personnel adhere to procedures for the generation, identification, control, and protection of QA records - Exercising the authority and responsibility to stop unsatisfactory work such that cost and schedule do not override environmental, safety, health, or quality considerations

-- Exercising the authority and responsibility to stop unsatisfactory work such that cost and schedule do not override environmental, safety, health, or quality considerations - Developing, implementing, and maintaining plans, policies, and procedures that implement the QAPD - Identifying, investigating, reporting, and correcting quality problems
+- Developing, implementing, and maintaining plans, policies, and procedures that implement the QAPD - Identifying, investigating, reporting, and correcting quality problems